 Vegan Oil-Free Granola

-- 4 Cups Oats
+- 4 Cups Oats Organic, Rolled

 - 1½ Cups Raw nuts and seeds This can be any of your favourites!
-I use Almonds, Cashews and Pumpkin seeds mostly.
-Macadamia nuts are always amazing when roasted 😍

 - 1 teaspoon Salt

-- ½ teaspoon Cinnamon Ground
+- 1 teaspoon Cinnamon Ground

-- ½ Cup Maple Syrup Sometimes I use honey from our own hives
+- ½ Cup Maple Syrup

-- Preheat your oven to 180°C
+- Preheat your oven to 180°C (350°F)

-- Mix all the dry ingredients together
+- Mix all the dry ingredients together except the dried fruit

-- Bake for 25 minutes, stirring midway
+- Bake for 20 minutes or until golden-brown, stirring midway